Ryan Taylor (footballer, born 1984): Newcastle United

 On 23 August 2012, Taylor scored from a free kick in a Europa League match against Greek team Atromitos.
-However he picked up a cruciate knee ligament injury in the return leg seven days later.
+However, he picked up a cruciate knee ligament injury in the return leg seven days later.
 In April 2013, a repeat of the problem meant that he would be forced to endure another lengthy spell on the sidelines.
 He flew out to the United States the following month in order to be operated upon by renowned specialist Dr Richard Steadman.
 Steadman recommended he undergo two bouts of surgery six months apart.
 During his time out of action he assisted Peter Beardsley with coaching the under-21 team.

-Taylor made his long-awaited return to the first team after 26 months out, starring in the 2–0 League Cup win at Manchester City on 29 October 2014.
+Taylor made his long-awaited return to the first-team after 26 months out, starring in the 2–0 League Cup win at Manchester City on 29 October 2014.
 He described his comeback as "a dream come true" and paid tribute to the staff and fans who helped him during his spell out.
 On 22 November, however, he left the field in tears after injuring his right knee again in a league match against Queens Park Rangers.
 Taylor returned to the pitch in February 2015, and after Newcastle avoided relegation, he and Jonás Gutiérrez were released in May.
 Taylor revealed that Newcastle manager "John Carver rang me and told me the club weren't going to offer me a new deal, then he asked me to pass the phone to Jonas, which was unbelievable."

 Hull City

-In July 2015, Taylor signed a one-year contract with newly relegated Championship club Hull City, who were coached by Steve Bruce, his former manager at Wigan.
+In July 2015, Taylor signed a one-year contract with newly-relegated Championship club Hull City, coached by Steve Bruce, his former manager at Wigan.
 He made his debut on the opening day of the 2015–16 season, in a 2–0 home win over Huddersfield Town.
-However this would prove to be his only league start in his time at the club, though he would also make three substitute league appearances and play in eight cup fixtures.
-He was released by Hull in June 2016.
+However, this would prove to be his only league start in his time at the club, though he would also make three substitute league appearances and play in eight cup fixtures.
+Hull released him in June 2016.